Zekromaster/MensaUnisaTelegramBot/README.md

 `UPLOAD_PNG`: Set to any value if the bot should also upload PNG images of the menu.

 `DATE_OFFSET`: The bot, by default, posts the menu for the current date.
-If you need to offset this date (i.e. to post tomorrow's menu every night at 8 PM) you might use he `DATE_OFFSET` variable, specifying the number of days to add to the current day.
+If you need to offset this date (i.e. to post tomorrow's menu) you might use the `DATE_OFFSET` variable, specifying the number of days to add to the current day.
 It supports negative numbers.

+`TIME_OFFSET`: If you need to offset the date by some hours (i.e. to post the menu 8 hours early), you might use the `TIME_OFFSET` variable, specifying the number of hours to add to the current time.
+It supports negative numbers.

 `MEAL`: The bot, by default, sends both dinner and lunch.
-If you need to only send one of these, you might use the MEAL environment variable.
+If you need to only send one of these, you might use the `MEAL` environment variable.
 0 for Lunch, 1 for Dinner.

 ## Dockerfile
 You may run this through Docker by mounting a volume to `/adisurc` (or passing your own `DATADIR`